Kyuji Fujikawa: Chicago Cubs

-On April 1, 2013, Fujikawa made his MLB debut.
-He struggled early on in the season, allowing six earned runs in 6 1/3 innings pitched.
-This led to him spending time on the disabled list due to an arm injury.
-He returned to the Cubs roster on May 10, but on May 27, Fujikawa suffered an elbow injury in the 9th inning in a game against the Cincinnati Reds.
-An MRI revealed that there was a ruptured ulnar collateral ligament in his right elbow, knocking Fujikawa out for the season.
-He underwent Tommy John surgery on June 11, and missed the start of the 2014 season.
-Fujikawa made his season debut on August 6, 2014, and made 15 appearances for the Cubs in total, compiling a 4.85 ERA with 17 strikeouts.
+Fujikawa returned to the Cubs roster in May and gave up one run on three hits with ten strikeouts in 7 2/3 innings pitched in seven appearances.
+However, he suffered an elbow injury in a game on May 26.
+An MRI revealed a ruptured ulnar collateral ligament in his right elbow, and he underwent Tommy John surgery in a procedure performed by James Andrews on June 11.
+Fujikawa missed the remainder of the 2013 season and most of the 2014 season due to this injury.
+Upon his return in August 2014, Fujikawa made fifteen appearances for the Cubs, compiling a 4.85 ERA with seventeen strikeouts.
 His 2015 club option was declined by the Cubs on October 30, making him a free agent.

 Texas Rangers

-On December 12, 2014, Fujikawa agreed to a one-year contract with the Texas Rangers.
-He made 2 appearances for Texas, struggling to a 16.20 ERA with 1 strikeout in 1 2/3 innings.
-Fujikawa was released by the Rangers organization on May 22, 2015.
+In December 2014, Fujikawa agreed to a one-year, $1.1 million contract with the Texas Rangers with a team option for a second year.
+He was injured before the season began and made only two appearances with the Rangers, giving up 3 runs in 12/3 innings, before being released by the organization on May 22, 2015.